FreeBSD Archive

-The FreeBSD Release Engineering Team is pleased to announce the availability of FreeBSD 12.0-RELEASE.
-This is the first release of the stable/12 branch.
+The FreeBSD Release Engineering Team is pleased to announce the availability of FreeBSD 11.4-RELEASE.
+This is the fifth and final release of the stable/11 branch.
+Read the announcement for more information.

 The full release notes have all the details.